 On the other hand, lawyers are not required to limit themselves in the Summons and Complaint to a fixed dollar amount as this could prejudice the client’s case.
 Lawsuits can often take years to resolve, and during that time, the injury could get worse, and a client could end up needing serious surgery or may never be able to work again.
 All of these factors could end up affecting the value of the case.

 If you have recently been injured in a car accident, our Westchester car accident lawyers are ready to provide you with your free case evaluation.
+We are happy to help clients all throughout New York State — you don’t need to live in Westchester County to work with us.
 Contact The Martello Law Firm, PLLC at (914) 685-6950.

 What Happens After a Car Accident in New York State?